President Thomas Jefferson

 [Source: Richard Skenkman & Kurt Reiger, "One-Night Stands with American History," Perennial - Harper Collins Publishers, 2003, 10 East 53thStreet, New York NY 10022, page 18.]

-John Turnbull’s famous painting out of the Convention producing the Declaration of Independence, of which Thomas Jefferson was a central figure, is what graces the reverse side of the $2.00 biil.
-Here is a key to those names in the painting.
+John Turnbull’s famous painting out of the Convention producing the Declaration of Independence, of which Thomas Jefferson was a central figure, is what graces the reverse side of the $2.00 bill.
+Here is a key .

 The utter magnificence of what Thomas Jefferson brought to our country can be embodied in browsing through a number of his quotations or things others have said of him.

 Thomas Jefferson was a remarkable man who started learning very early in life and never stopped.
 At age 5, began studying under his cousin's tutor.
 At 9, studied Latin, Greek and French.